saanu011/payments/README.md

 ./bin/app_start
 ```

+What this command does?
+1. copies configs from sample config file to a new file
+2. install dependencies (if there is some missing dependencies please run `go mod tidy`)
+3. starts necessary services (database, etc)
+4. runs the migration (we have a simple migration to create tables)
+5. starts the application

 ## How to test

 To test the project, you need to have Docker installed.
 It will help with DB related unit tests.